alexeibex/alexeibex.github.io/ConstitutionalChapters/SeparationofPowers.md

 - No immunity from suit while you are president.
   - Rejecting postponement from lawsuit until after Presidency.
   - Will not be a big distraction from presidency.
+- President can be sued on conduct done prior to presidency while sitting as President
   - See *[Clinton v.
 Jones](link)*
     - Justice Breyer Concurrence
       - Reads as dissent
+- Court has the "final Word" on determining the immunities and privileges of executive officials

 #### Aftermath and Implications of Clinton v.
 Jones